DarthPestilane/easytcp/README.md

 ## Introduction

-`EasyTCP` is a light-weight TCP server framework written in Go (Golang), featured with:
+`EasyTCP` is a light-weight and less painful TCP server framework written in Go (Golang), featured with:

 - Non-invasive design
 - Pipelined middlewares for route handler
-- Customizable message packer and codec
+- Customizable message packer and codec, and logger
 - Handy functions to handle request data and send response
 - Common hooks
-- Customizable logger

 `EasyTCP` helps you build a TCP server easily and fast.

-## Install

 This package, so far, has been tested with